EMRD95/asciidle-win/README.md

 You can also run the program directly by executing asciidle.exe.

-To automatically download some old school ASCII art, run download-ascii-art.bat directly or from the python script (NSFW).
+To automatically download some old school ASCII art, run download-ascii-art.bat directly or from asciidle-config.exe (NSFW).